MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Storage/v1.2.0/AzureRM.Storage.md

 ### [New-AzureRmStorageAccountKey](./New-AzureRmStorageAccountKey.md)
-Regenerates a storage key for an azure_2 Storage account.
+Regenerates a storage key for an Azure Storage account.

 ### [New-AzureRmStorageAccount](./New-AzureRmStorageAccount.md)